Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Related work

 Increments and decrements by one can be executed using a QFT-based adder \cite{Draper2000}.
 This method computes QFT on the first addend and uses $R_m$ gates to evolve it into QFT of the sum based on the second addend.
 Then, the inverse of the QFT (QFT$^\dagger$) returns the result to the computational basis.
 Thus, the increment by one is executed by $QFT^\dagger_n P_{+1,n} QFT_n\vert a\rangle=\vert a + 1 \mod 2^n \rangle=C^{n-1}X\vert a_n\rangle\otimes \vert a_{n_c}+1 \mod 2^{n-1}\rangle$, where $P_{+1,n}=Z^{1/2^{n-1}}\otimes Z^{1/2^{n-2}} \otimes\cdots\otimes Z^{1/2}\otimes Z$ and $\vert a_{n_c}\rangle=\vert a_{n-1}a_{n-2}\cdots a_2a_1\rangle$ is the register comprised of lower $(n-1)$ control qubits.
 This part of the schematic is framed by a {blue} dashed line and labeled by {``$+1$''$\mod 2^n$} in Fig.~\ref{fig1}(c).
 To restore control qubits to the initial value, we execute decrement by one $ I_{2\times 2} \otimes QFT^\dagger_{n-1} P_{-1,n-1} QFT_{n-1}(C^{n-1}X\vert a_n\rangle\otimes \vert a_{n_c}+1 \mod 2^{n-1}\rangle)=C^{n-1}X\vert a_n\rangle\otimes\vert a_{n_c} \rangle$, where $P_{-1,n-1}={Z^{1/2^{n-2}}}^\dagger\otimes \cdots\otimes {Z^{1/2}}^\dagger\otimes Z^\dagger$ and $I_{2\times 2}$ is the identity $2\times 2$ matrix.
 This part of the circuit is framed by a {red} dashed line and labeled by {``$-1$''$\mod 2^{n-1}$} in Fig.~\ref{fig1}(c).

-The decomposition of the circuit from Fig.~\ref{fig1}(c) for 5 qubits is shown in Fig.~\ref{fig2}.
+The decomposition of the 5-qubit QFT-MCX is shown in Fig.~\ref{fig2}.
 To estimate the time complexity of the circuit, gates that can execute simultaneously are assembled in a single time slot bounded by a vertical dashed gray line in Fig.~\ref{fig2}.
 Control qubits are $\vert a_1\rangle - \vert a_4 \rangle$, and the target is $\vert a_5\rangle$.
-Let us consider the {``$+1$''$\mod 2^5$} part of the circuit and find the value at the target qubit in the more general case of the $n$-qubit MCX.
+Let us consider the {``$+1$''$\mod 2^5$} part of the circuit and find the expression for the operation that executes on the target qubit.
 Controlled phase gates ($C-R_m=C-Z^{1/2^{m-1}}$), which act on the target qubit, are represented by gray circles.
 There are $(2n-1)$ of these gates.
 The first $(n-1)$ gates (to the left) are conditioned on the qubits of the control register $\vert a_c\rangle=\vert a_{n-1}\cdots a_1\rangle$, the central gate is unconditional, and the last $(n-1)$ gates are controlled by $\vert a_c+1 \mod 2^{n-1}\rangle=\vert a_{n-1}^\prime\cdots a_1^\prime\rangle$.
-In a simplified notation, the action of these gates on a target wireline is
+In a simplified notation, the action of these gates on the target wireline is